hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 ```

 ## Externalized definition
-Data models can be defined outside of the Open API specification file.
+Data models can be defined outside of the OpenAPI specification file.

 ```yaml
 example-multiple-threshold-type-example-request: